jumpnow/jumpnowtek-site/_posts/2014-10-20-FreeBSD-on-ARM.md

     root@wandboard:~ # service sshd restart

-And you should be able to ssh in as *root*.
+And you should be able to log in over ssh in as *root*.

-Or you could add another user.
+Or you could add another non-root user.

 ### Date/time